easterism/markdown-site-template/README.md

 ## Addition components

-Advanced formatting and special features are added to the document by connecting external components.
-To do this, copy the component and the necessary resources to the subfolder "components" in the root folder of the site, for example:
+Advanced formatting and special features can be added to the document.
+To do this, copy the component and the necessary resources to the subfolder "components" in the root folder, for example:

 * components\YouTube\YouTube.Player.js